 Pantera signalled Nazario Sauro and moved ahead of the convoy to effect an interception, with Leone following her.
 At this time the convoy was about 40 miles (65 km) to the north-north-west of Jabal al Tair island, and Leander's look-outs sighted two patches of smoke bearing north.
 Auckland then reported two destroyers at a range of 8,000 yards (7315 m), and Leander altered course to intercept, the captain assuming that they would turn for Massawa through the South Massawa Channel.
 After being challenged by Auckland, Pantera fired over Yarra at the convoy, inflicting some splinter damage to a lifeboat on one ship.
 Auckland opened fire and the Italian ships turned away at full speed to the west-south-west in the direction of Massawa while still firing on the convoy.
 The destroyers were broad on Yarra's port bow when Pantera launched two torpedoes at 23.31 and another two at 23.34.
 Yarra avoided these by combing their tracks.
 The Australian sloop’s fire-control team thought that the leading Italian destroyer was hit by the fourth or fifth salvo from the sloop’s 4-in (102-mm) guns.

 Francesco Nullo and Nazario Sauro had been manoeuvring to gain a more advantageous position after receiving Pantera's sighting report, and now turned toward the convoy and sighted Leander at 01.48 on 21 October.
-Nazario Sauro fired a torpedo at the New Zealand cruiser, but this missed and Leander opened fire with her 6-in (152-mm) guns but after two minutes lost sight of Nazario Sauro, which made another torpedo attack at 02.07 and then turned toward Massawa.
+Nazario Sauro fired a torpedo at the New Zealand cruiser, but this missed and Leander opened fire with her 6-in (152.4-mm) guns but after two minutes lost sight of Nazario Sauro, which made another torpedo attack at 02.07 and then turned toward Massawa.
 Francesco Nullo was not able to attack after her rudder jammed for several minutes, and lost contact with Nazario Sauro.
 Borsini then took his destroyer toward the cover which could be provided by the Italian batteries on Harmil island.

-When the fire ceased, Leander altered course to the north-west to intercept the ships at the moth of the South Massawa Channel (Harmil Island Passage), and at 02.45 opened fire on a ship firing red and green tracer.
+When the fire ceased, Leander altered course to the north-west to intercept the ships at the mouth of the South Massawa Channel (Harmil Island Passage), and at 02.45 opened fire on a ship firing red and green tracer.
 The range was increasing, however, and Leander lost sight of her target after the first salvoes.
 The cruiser altered course to the west in order to bring all her guns to bear if the ships were making for the South Massawa Channel.
 At 02.20 Leander illuminated Francesco Nullo with her searchlights and exchanged fire for about 10 minutes at a range of some 4,600 yards (4205 m), scoring several hits which damaged Francesco Nullo's gyrocompass and gunnery director.
-At 02.51 Leander lost contact in the haze and ceased fire after having fired 129 6-in (152-mm) rounds.
+At 02.51 Leander lost contact in the haze and ceased fire after having fired 129 6-in (152.4-mm) rounds.
 Nazario Nullo headed toward Harmil island with Leander in pursuit, and at 03.00 the cruiser challenged a destroyer which, it emerged, was Kimberley, also in pursuit.
 After five minutes, the cruiser altered course to the east in order to rejoin the convoy as the Italian ship was drawing away at 7 kt and the convoy would be vulnerable to attack during a pursuit.

 Kimberley continued at maximum speed, and at 03.50 spotted ahead of her smoke seemingly from two ships retiring at high speed.
 At 05.40, off Harmil island, the look-outs on Kimberely and Francesco Nullo spotted each others' ships at a range of 14,250 yards (13030 m).
-Borsini assumed that the ship his look-outs had seen was Nazario Sauro, but was disabused of this idea at 05.53 when Kimberley opened fire with her 4.7-in (120-mm) guns, taking the Italian destroyer completely by surprise.
+Borsini assumed that the ship his look-outs had seen was Nazario Sauro, but was disabused of this idea at 05.53 when Kimberley opened fire with her 4.7-in (119.4-mm) guns, taking the Italian destroyer completely by surprise.
 Francesco Nullo started to return fire only four minutes later.
-Kimberley closed the range to 5,000 yards (4570 m) and at 06.20 Francesco Nullo scraped a reef, which damaged a propeller, and the destroyer began to take on water.
+Kimberley closed the range to 5,000 yards (4570 m) and at 06.20 Francesco Nullo scraped a reef, which damaged one of her propellers, and the destroyer began to take on water.
 As Francesco Nullo rounded the island at about 06.25, she was hit by single shells in her forward and aft engine rooms and lost all power.
 Borsini ordered the ship to be abandoned, and steered toward Harmil island.
 The upper works were peppered by shell splinters and the crew abandoned ship as Borsini tried to run the ship aground on the island.
 At 06.35, Francesco Nullo was hit by the second of two torpedoes, whose detonation broke the Italian ship into two.
 Borsini and his first officer refused to leave the ship, and were drowned.

-At 06.15 the four 4.7-in (120-mm) coast-defence guns on Harmil island had engaged Kimberley, which replied at a range of 10,000 yards (9135 m) until hit in her engine room after silencing two of the guns.
+At 06.15 the four 4.72-in (120-mm) coast-defence guns on Harmil island had engaged Kimberley, which replied at a range of 10,000 yards (9135 m) until hit in her engine room after silencing two of the guns.
 Kimberley suffered three casualties.

 Kimberley reported that she had been damaged and that the maximum she could make was 12 kt, and Leander left the convoy and at 06.54 increased speed to 26 kt.
 At 06.55 Kimberley reported that she had stopped to make repairs, that she was still under fire from the shore battery, and that the Italian had been destroyed.
 By 07.34, Leander was making 28.7 kt, and soon after this Kimberley signalled that she had got under way once more and was was steaming to the east at 15 kt on one engine.
 The shore battery’s two remaining guns maintained their fire until the range had increased to 18,590 yards (17000 m).